torvalds/linux/Documentation/networking/device_drivers/ethernet/3com/vortex.rst

 Details of the device driver implementation are at the top of the source file.

-Additional documentation is available at Don Becker's Linux Drivers site:
+Additional documentation is available at Don Becker's GNU/Linux Drivers site:

      http://www.scyld.com/vortex.html